 CDC Mandatory Annual Safety Training Requirement

-The Carpenters' District Council of St. Louis & Vicinity (CDC) requires all active Carpenters, Millwrights, Floor Layers, Cabinetmakers and Electricians to first obtain their respective 10-Hour OSHA Safety Course qualification.
-Upon completion of the 10-Hour OSHA, all active Members must then complete the mandatory 8 hours of approved safety training per year.
+The Carpenters' District Council of Greater St. Louis & Vicinity (CDC) requires all active Carpenters, Millwrights, Floor Layers and Electricians to first obtain their respective 10-Hour OSHA Safety Course qualification.* Upon completion of the 10-Hour OSHA, all active Members must then complete an approved mandatory approved safety training each year.
 The Annual Safety Training Requirement must be completed each year prior to May 1st.
 Approved Safety Training courses are listed on our website.
-Member Training records may also be accessed from our website once logged in to the member's carpdc account.
+Member Training records may also be accessed from our website once logged in to the member's carpdc.org account.

 The CDC Safety Training program is run by the CDC but managed by the Benefit Plans Office.
-For questions regarding class schedules or how to sign up, please call the Safety Training Department at 314.644.4802 ext 1044, or toll-free at 877.232.3863, ext 1044.
+For questions regarding class schedules or how to sign up, please call the Safety Training Department at 314.644.4802, or toll-free at 877.232.3863.
 In addition, courses and school links can be found from the Home Page of www.carpdc.org from the Skill Advancement menu.